kayusDSA/Palmora-Group-HR-Analysis/README.md

 <img width="347" alt="SALARY BAND BY REGION" src="https://github.com/user-attachments/assets/83b353ae-bb44-4e78-b4e5-876a9d5a641d" />

 <img width="702" alt="DASHBOARD" src="https://github.com/user-attachments/assets/903590ce-d062-4fea-9d3f-5cbf94cfb5cc" />

+### 5 Allocate the annual bonus pay to employees based on the performance rating:
+To allocate the annual bonus payable to employees based on the performance rating,

+### Calculate the amount to be paid as a bonus to individual employees

+### Calculate the total amount to be paid to individual employees (salary inclusive of bonus)

+### Total amount to be paid out per region and company-wide

 ### Findings of the Study
 The study reveals that there is a Gender Imbalance.
 That is, gender distribution varies significantly across regions and departments: